Shivraj207/bert-multiclass-news-classification/README.md

 ## Future Improvements

 - Train on larger dataset / more epochs
 - Compare with baseline models (Logistic Regression, LSTM)
-- Deploy using Streamlit or FastAPI
 - Use DistilBERT for faster inference

 ---